christinechye/React-Native-101/README.md

    - npx this ships with Node.js, use this command to check the version `npx react-native <command>`

-## Installation Debugging
+## Installation Debugging - How to Permanately Set Your $PATH in Linux
 The following steps should help in debugging.
 1. Go to the home directory.
+Type `nvm which node` to find the path of where node was installed.
 2. Type `react-native -v` to verify the version.
    - If you get `command not found` then the following steps that edit your `.bash_profile` may help.
      1. `ls-la`